virtualatoms/website/content/join.md

 We have a 3.5-year PhD project available for UK students at Imperial Chemistry.
 The title of the project is:

-*"Machine learning of electronic band structures for materials discovery"*
+*"Machine learning to accelerate the discovery of energy materials"*

 Email Alex if you’d like more information on the project.